learn-co-curriculum/js-async-fetch-readme/README.md

 ![Simple fetch()](https://curriculum-content.s3.amazonaws.com/skills-front-end-web-development/js-async-fetch-readme/simple_fetch_incog_window.png)

 You might notice that this chained method call returned a `Promise` in the DevTools console.
-We'll cover that later.
+You can learn more about that by visiting the MDN Fetch API documentation at the bottom of this lesson.

 ## Working Around Backwards Compatibility Issues